bradmartin333/simplest_ble/README.md

 1. `.\Release\test_app.exe`
 1. Tinker and make the app you desire!

-# Notes

-- I have never successfully built a project on windows using a [SimpleBLE release package](https://github.com/OpenBluetoothToolbox/SimpleBLE/releases), so if anyone has guidance on that method, please share!
+**Notes**

 - Building as release is only required if using vcpkg.
 It will build as debug, but not with all required files.
+There might be a way to fix that.